Finding the next generation of insurance workers and clients

 Will this issue be the industry’s Waterloo?
 Possibly, especially if they don’t get their act together.

-When you ask an 8-year-old what they want to be when they grow up, most choose careers like fireman, doctor, veterinarian, or professional skateboarder.
+When you ask 8-year-olds what they want to be when they grow up, most choose careers like fireman, doctor, veterinarian, or professional skateboarder.
 I’m pretty sure no kid has ever answered (truthfully anyway), “I’d like to work in life insurance and be an underwriter!”
-That may seem funny, but without more younger people entering the industry or taking part as consumers, the industry might just be hurtling toward oblivion.
+That may seem funny, but without more younger people entering the industry or taking part as applicants, the industry might just be hurtling toward oblivion.

 The reality is this: workers are aging out and it seems the industry as a whole is whistling past the graveyard and unable to recognize they need to step up if they want a younger generation to join their ranks.
 And that is a serious problem.
 For everyone.